thelowsunoverthemoon/BatchArticles/IntroToDelayedExpansion.md

 }
 ```

 Before compiling.

-Now, all this is great, but obviously very limiting.
+Now, this is obviously very limiting.
 For instance you can’t do this

 ```Batch
 SET "num=1"